-Welcome to the training on Create a Calm Environment.
-As you'll see on the flipchart, the purpose of today's training is to explore current and new strategies for remaining calm, even when the situation becomes stressful.
+Welcome to Create a Calm Environment training.
+As you'll see on the flip chart, the purpose of today's training is to explore current and new strategies for remaining calm, even when the situation becomes stressful.
 We'll also discuss ways that we as a team can be proactive, rather than reactive, in increasing the feeling of calm in our dialysis unit.